rizkymille/rasendriya-teknofest-2021/README.md

 # Rasendriya
-Rasendriya is a flying wing UAV for Tübitak International Unmanned Aerial Vehicle (UAV) Competition with two mission:
+Rasendriya is a lightweight fixed wing UAV from AUAV UI for Tübitak International Unmanned Aerial Vehicle (UAV) Teknofest Competition.
+For Tubitak 2021, Rasendriya has two missions: Flying in oval track and loiter in one point with small radius, and flying in oval track for 3 laps and dropping two payloads in a designated dropzone.
+The designated dropzone must be found autonomously by using computer vision system.
-Mission 1:
-Loiter in one point
-Mission 2:
-Dropping 2 ball payloads